Why Don’t My Legs Tan As Well?

 Use Tanning Accelerators/Lotions

-This will help your legs make the most of the UV rays and absorb them more than the rest of your body, so they darken quicker than the other areas of your body.
+This will help your legs make the most of the UV rays and absorb them more than the rest of your body, so they darken more quickly than the other areas.

 How To Care For The Tan On Your Legs

-Not only should you prepare your legs for a tan, but you need to care for your skin once you have spent time in a tanning bed, to help your tan last longer.
+Not only should you prepare your legs for a tan, but you also need to care for your skin after spending time in a tanning bed to help your tan last longer.

 Below are some things to keep in mind in the days following a tan, which also apply to using self-tanner on your legs: